bredelings/BAli-Phy/doc/man/character-properties.md

 finite values, and cross-chain shapes are validated before a result is emitted.

 Positive-selection properties and probability thresholds must lie in `[0,1]`.
-A conditioned view with no true samples cannot produce a report.
+A conditioned view with no true samples produces a model-averaged report and leaves conditioned fields empty.

 # EXAMPLES